 By Anita Tiessen, CEO, Youth Business International (YBI)

 At Youth Business International (YBI), our mission is to support 250,000 youth-led businesses to help create 1 million jobs globally.
 To achieve this, we need to ensure that every young person, regardless of their background or abilities, can access the support they need to start, scale, and sustain their business.
-However, young entrepreneurs with disabilities often face significant barriers—barriers that are frequently overlooked.
+However, in youth entrepreneurship support, young entrepreneurs with disabilities often face significant barriers—barriers that are frequently overlooked.

 That’s why I was pleased to co-facilitate a workshop at the ANDE Global Annual Conference with Ian Jones from Agile Development Group (ADG), focused on creating more inclusive support offers for young entrepreneurs.
 Titled ‘Inclusive Youth Entrepreneurship Support: From Recruitment to Evaluation’, the session was an opportunity to dive deep into the challenges faced by youth with disabilities and uncover practical strategies for change.